Jean Prosper Guivier: Early years

-Jean Prosper Guivier was born in Antakalnis, a district in Vilnius, Lithuania, the son of Etienne Simon Guivier (6 March 1780 – 1 October 1829), a Napoleonic soldier of the 106^{e} régiment d'Infanterie de ligne (106th Line Infantry Regiment) and Hélène or Marie-Hélène Odino or Odinot (5 March 1786 – 30 July 1857).
+Jean Prosper Guivier was born in Antakalnis, a district in Vilnius, Lithuania, the son of Etienne Simon Guivier (1780–1829), a Napoleonic soldier of the 106^{e} régiment d'Infanterie de ligne (106th Line Infantry Regiment) and Hélène or Marie-Hélène Odino or Odinot (1786–1857).
 He was born in Vilnius shortly before his parents were released and returned to France after the disastrous Russian Campaign.
 The exact date of birth is not known; his birth certificate states that he was born on 28 February and christened on 30 February (Julian Calendar).
 His baptismal certificate states that he was born on 30 February and baptised on 1 March (Julian calendar), while later documents give his birth date as 1 March, 'the last day of February (old style)', or 19 March.
 Assuming his date of birth to be 28 February, this would give his date of birth as 12 March in the Gregorian calendar.

-Jean Prosper had four brothers, Simon Antoine (b.
-Bologna 1804), Napoléon Nicolas (b.
-Venice 1806 - d.
-Grenoble 1827), Joseph (b.
-Besançon 1816 - d.
-Marseilles 1871) and Jean Baptiste (b.
-Lyon 1818 - d.
-Marseilles 1860) and grew up in the barracks of the 23^{e} légion du Doubs which was garrisoned on a rotational basis, generally moving each year.
+Jean Prosper had four brothers, Simon Antoine (born 1804), Napoléon Nicolas (1806–1827), Joseph (1816–1871) and Jean Baptiste (1818–1860) and grew up in the barracks of the 23^{e} légion du Doubs which was garrisoned on a rotational basis, generally moving each year.
 In 1820, the legion was combined with 2e battalion, 61^{e} légion bis, Pas de Calais and renamed the 44^{e} régiment d'infanterie de ligne (in 1840 renamed the 44^{e} régiment d'infanterie).

 Etienne's wife was a cantinière, officially engaged by the army as a seller of goods or as a launderess for his company and while no records of her employment have been found, the fact is known by their right to bring up their sons within the regiment.
 Each of the boys in turn became an enfant de troupe from the age of two years, receiving education, a wage, uniform and when old enough, apprenticeship to a trade which appears for each boy to have been musical training.
 At the age of 13, Jean Prosper was present at the Battle of Navarino on 20 October 1827 on board the Scipion.
-On 13 May 1828 he deserted the regiment and took a position, probably as a musician-gagiste, a civilian musician, in the suite of General Camille Alphonse Trezel, Assistant Chief of the General Staff who was returning to the Morea to oversee the withdrawal of Egyptian and Turkish troops and the handing over of Greece to its people.
+On 13 May 1828, he deserted the regiment and took a position, probably as a musician-gagiste, a civilian musician, in the suite of General Camille Alphonse Trezel, Assistant Chief of the General Staff who was returning to the Morea to oversee the withdrawal of Egyptian and Turkish troops and the handing over of Greece to its people.
 He was also required to work in the commissariat, a role which he found intensely tedious.
 By now, he had adopted the pseudonym Prospère, later claiming that this had been to distinguish himself from his four brothers whilst still in the army.